armory/minnaker/guides/add-kubernetes-cluster.md

 The tool will also do this:
 * Create a `kubeconfig` file with the token for the generated service account

-Then we will take the generated kubeconfig, copy it to Mini-Spinnaker, and configure Mini-Spinnaker to use the kubeconfig to be able to deploy to your Kubernetes cluster.
+Then we will take the generated kubeconfig, copy it to Minnaker, and configure Minnaker to use the kubeconfig to be able to deploy to your Kubernetes cluster.

 ## Prerequisities

-This process should be run from your local workstation, *not from the Mini-Spinnaker VM*.
+This process should be run from your local workstation, *not from the Minnaker VM*.
 You must have access to the Kubernetes cluster you would like to deploy to, and you need cluster admin permissions on the Kubernetes cluster.

-You should be able to run the following (again, from your local workstation, not the Mini-Spinnaker VM).
+You should be able to run the following (again, from your local workstation, not the Minnaker VM).

 ```bash
 kubectl get ns
 ```

-You should also be able to copy files from your local workstation to the Mini-Spinnaker VM.
+You should also be able to copy files from your local workstation to the Minnaker VM.

 ## Using `spinnaker-tools`